Research Summary. Some key points about hiring a crew members in the United States include:

 It's also important to follow up with applicants who do not get the job with an email letting them know that the position is filled.

 To prepare for the new crew member first day, you should share an onboarding schedule with them that covers their first period on the job.
-You should also quickly complete any necessary paperwork, such as employee action forms and onboarding documents like I-9 forms, benefits enrollment, and federal and state tax forms.
-Finally, Human Resources needs to make sure that a new employee file is created for internal recordkeeping.
+You should also quickly complete any necessary paperwork, such as employee action forms and onboarding documents like I-9, benefits enrollment, and federal and state tax forms.
+Finally, Human Resources must ensure a new employee file is created for internal record keeping.

 • Determine employee type (full-time, part-time, contractor, etc.)